letter-spacing attribute controls spacing between text characters, in addition to any spacing from the

 Note that the non-property <length> definition also allows a percentage unit identifier.
 The meaning of a percentage length value depends on the attribute for which the percentage length value has been specified.
 Two common cases are:

 - when a percentage length value represents a percentage of the viewport width or height

 - when a percentage length value represents a percentage of the bounding box width or height on a given object.

 - Text content elements, such as

-letter-spacing attribute is poorly supported in SVG.
-As of May 2016, Firefox renders text exactly the same regardless of
+letter-spacing attribute in SVG is poorly supported.
+As of May 2018, Firefox ignores

 textNode.getComputedTextLength() returns exactly the same length whether